BEng(Hons) Architecture and Environmental Engineering

 Assessments include interdisciplinary projects, technical and laboratory reports, oral presentations, and poster sessions.
 You'll engage in live projects and case studies, working directly with community and industry stakeholders.

-Through group work and collaborative assessments, you'll hone your teamwork and project management skills.
+Through group work and collaborative assessments, you'll hone your group work and project management skills.

 Exams and computer-based tests evaluate your foundational knowledge of architectural theory, engineering principles, and maths skills.